teambit/bit/src/extensions/compiler/README.md

 The compiler is configured inside an environment and not directly on the component level.

 ## As a task
-A task is running with `bit run` or during the tag process on the capsules or the workspace (depends on the specific compiler implementation).
+A task is running with `bit build` or during the tag process on the capsules or the workspace (depends on the specific compiler implementation).
 The env extension should have this compiler extension as a dependency first, then add to the `build()` array the following: `this.compiler.task`.

 ## As a command